jiwei0921/DMRA/README.md

 Code repository for our paper entilted "Depth-induced Multi-scale Recurrent Attention Network for Saliency Detection" accepted at ICCV 2019 (poster).

 ## DUT-RGBD Dataset
-We create a large scale RGB-D dataset with 1200 paired images containing more complex scenarios, such as multiple or transparent objects, similar foreground and background, complex background, low-intensity environment.This challenging dataset can contribute to comprehensively evaluating saliency models.
+We create a large scale RGB-D dataset with 1200 paired images containing more complex scenarios, such as multiple or transparent objects, similar foreground and background, complex background, low-intensity environment.
+This challenging dataset can contribute to comprehensively evaluating saliency models.
 **And we split the dataset including 800 training set and 400 test set.**
 ![avatar](https://github.com/jiwei0921/DMRA/blob/master/figure/dataset.png)
 The **dataset link** can be found [here](https://pan.baidu.com/s/1FwUFmNBox_gMZ0CVjby2dg).